KazaiMazai/SwiftletModel/README.md

 </p>

 SwiftletModel offers an easy and efficient way to implement complex domain models in your iOS applications.
-Key features include:

 - **Entities as Plain Structs**: Define your entities using simple Swift structs.
-- **Type-Driven Bidirectional Relations**: Manage relationships between entities effortlessly with type safety.
+- **Bidirectional Relations**: Manage relationships between entities effortlessly with type safety.
-- **Normalized Storage**: Store your data in a normalized form to maintain consistency and efficiency.
+- **Normalized In-Memory Storage**: Store your data in a normalized form to maintain consistency and efficiency.
 - **On-the-Fly Denormalization**: Transform your data into any required shape instantly.
 - **Incomplete Data Handling**: Seamlessly handle scenarios involving partial or missing data.
-- **Codable Out of the Box**: Easily encode and decode your entities with built-in Codable support.
+- **Codable Out of the Box**: Easily encode and decode your entities for persistence, response mapping, or other purposes.

-SwiftletModel is akin to an ORM but operates without a traditional database, allowing for easy storage and management.

 ## When and Why

 SwiftletModel excels in the following scenarios:

 - **Complex Domain Model**s: Ideal for apps with intricate domain models that require a robust and flexible solution.
 - **Backend-Centric Applications**: Perfect for applications where the backend is the primary source of truth for data management.
-- **Lightweight Local Storage**: Suitable when you want to avoid using heavy-duty local storage options like CoreData, SwiftData, Realm, or SQLite.
+- **Lightweight Local Storage**: Suitable when you want to avoid the development overhead of persistent storage solutions like CoreData, SwiftData, Realm, or SQLite.

+SwiftletModel offers a streamlined, in-memory alternative to CoreData and SwiftData.
+It is designed for applications that need a straightforward local data management system without the complexity of a full-fledged database.

+Although primarily in-memory, SwiftletModel’s data model is Codable, allowing for straightforward data persistence if required.

 ## Table of Contents